11 Easy Steps How to Start a Blog (to Make Money) in 2020

 This plugin allows you to create simple blocks of content by adding shortcodes to your site.
 I primarily use this to insert buttons quickly on my affiliate pages so that readers have very clear calls-to-action.
 Shortcodes Ultimate will appear in your WordPress page editor as a small button at the top (much like Bold, Paragraph Spacing, etc.), and when you click into it, you select your content block.
 With buttons, you can preview them in the editor and choose the size, color, style, and more.

 ShortPixel compresses all of your images so that they are smaller files and your pages load faster.
-I’ve tested lots of different image compression plugins, and ShortPixel has been the best.
+I’ve tested lots of different image compression tools, and ShortPixel has been the best.

-This is one of my favorite affiliate marketing plugins.
+This is one of my favorite affiliate marketing tools.
 ThirstyAffiliates takes your random affiliate links (full of random numbers, letter strings, etc.) and cleans them up so that they look nice.
 For example, which one looks nicer:

-The second one is more clickable, leads to higher conversion rates, and can’t be stolen by others.
+The second one is more clickable, leads to higher conversion rates, and can’t be stolen by malicious hackers.

 One factor in search engine rankings is recency of content – especially if you’re in niches with new information coming out.
 This plugin allows you to easily show the date on every page/post so that search engines understand when it was last modified.
 For example, with WordPress, it’s easy to show a date, but it will typically show the Publish Date, not the last time you edited it.

 By giving search engines an easy way to pull the Modified Date, you will see this date appear in your search results, and may see a rankings boost.